-The Executive Director and the administrative asst. in the front office will be notified immediately, and will help locate the child.
-The Executive Director, class teacher, and administration will make sure that every space in the building has been checked.
+The Head of School and the administrative asst. in the front office will be notified immediately, and will help locate the child.
+The Head of School, class teacher, and administration will make sure that every space in the building has been checked.

-If the child is found: The child will be brought into the Executive Director's office to assess if there are any injuries.
-The Executive Director will immediately call the parents of the child to report the incident.
-Second, the Executive Director will call DCF, where a 51A will be filed.
+If the child is found: The child will be brought into the Head of School's office to assess if there are any injuries.
+The Head of School will immediately call the parents of the child to report the incident.
+Second, the Head of School will call DCF, where a 51A will be filed.
 Additional measures will be taken as directed by DCF.
-Additionally, the incident will be documented and logged in the school's files.
+Additionally, the incident will be documented and logged into the school's files.

-If the child is NOT found: If the initial search of the building and outside area does not result in finding the child, the first step for the Executive Director would be to notify the police and let them know that a child is missing from the premises.
-The Executive Director will then follow the remaining procedures from above; notifying the parents, and DCF of the incident and following any additional measures as directed by those offices.
+If the child is NOT found: If the initial search of the building and outside area does not result in finding the child, the first step for the Head of School would be to notify the police and let them know that a child is missing from the premises.
+The Head of School will then follow the remaining procedures from above; notifying the parents, and DCF of the incident and following any additional measures as directed by those offices.